cjus/python-coding-challenge/README.md

 I scored 100% - but I don't say that to brag.
 After completing the test I was able to view the solutions my peers created... and mine is certainly not as elegant as some of the ones I saw!
 That said, I'm still proud of my approach to a solution, and I thought it would be fun to share it here.

-The coe problem involves a turn-based simulation with six possible moves per turn and a potential of 30-50 turns.
+The core problem involves a turn-based simulation with six possible moves per turn and a potential of 30-50 turns.
 Thus, computing and storing all 1.41e+38 possible moves required to find the best move isn't feasible using a brute force search.

 Therefore, the challenge requires the application of computer science concepts such as: